-"Provide all our residents with the knowledge and skills necessary to practice as excellent outpatient general internists in academic or community practice settings." - Jennifer Lukela, MD
+"We provide all our residents with the knowledge and skills necessary to practice as excellent outpatient general internists in academic or community practice settings." - Jennifer Lukela, MD

 The majority of medical care occurs in the ambulatory setting.
 As a result, internists must be comfortable evaluating and managing both acute complaints and chronic conditions outside the hospital.